PythonBenin/exercises/challenges/0002-dunks/statement.md

 The first line of input contains an integer $N$, the number of testcases in the file.
 Each testcase starts with a line that contains an integer
 $H \le 1000$, the number of clips available. $H$ lines that describe the available clips follow.
-Each clip consists of with two strings separated by an space: the name of the player that made the dunk and the name of his "victim".
+Each clip consists of two strings separated by an
+space: the name of the player that made the dunk and the name of his "victim".
 Each name will consist of letters, underscores, and digits with no space between.

 ## Output